predictivephenomics/cvutil/README.md

 Computer Vision UTILity toolkit (CVUTIL)
 ----------------------------------------

+Note!
+The copyright of CVUTIL has transferred from Noble Research Institute, LLC to the developers Larry York and Anand Seethepalli effective June 29, 2021.
+These pages, licenses, and code will be updated shortly to reflect this change.

 cvutil is a C++ computer vision library that extends the functionality of OpenCV.
 The library contains some functions that are frequently used computer vision developers for convenience.
 The library uses multi-threading, vectorization routines available in Intel's AVX 2.0 to execute algorithms in the library.
 The optimizaion can be disabled optionally.

 Dependencies